Demand Letter in a Traffic Accident Case

 Defendants agree on liability and do not dispute that Defendant Mary Green was working as an agent of Defendant Dave’s Bar & Grill at the time of the accident.

-At the time of the accident, Amy Toll was a healthy, 23 year-old girl with no prior medical history of back or neck complaints.
+At the time of the accident, Amy Toll was a healthy, 23-year-old girl with no prior medical history of back or neck complaints.
 As a result of the accident, she developed pain in her right arm and neck and was seen in the Emergency Room at Anne Arundel Medical Center.
 She was ultimately diagnosed with cervical radiculopathy at C5-C6 and a herniated disc at L4-L5.
 After her complaints of pain did not resolve, Dr. Brian Sullivan performed a bilateral L4/L5 laminoforaminotomy discectomy and right-sided L5-S1 laminoforaminotomy and discectomy on April 6, 2010.

 Regrettably, post-surgery MRIs revealed a residual disc herniation at L4-L5 and epidural fibrosis at several nerve levels.
 After complaints of pain continued through post-operative physical therapy, and Plaintiff Toll developed a problem with dragging of her right leg, she sought pain management treatment with Dr. Mark Coleman.
 After conservative efforts failed, Dr. Paul Asdourian performed bilateral L4-L5 revision laminectomies, L4-S1 posterolateral fusion with placement of Zodiac instrumentation, right iliac crest bone graft and posterior lumbar interbody fusion at L4-L5 with PEEK cages on July 20, 2011.

 Although Ms. Toll has had some improvement in recent months, this second back surgery has not made Ms. Toll significantly more functional.
 She attempted to return to school this semester by taking classes on-line with the Anne Arundel Community College and physically on-campus at the University of Maryland at Baltimore County.
 While she was able to maintain her on-line classes, she dropped her UMBC classes because she was unable to attend class without disrupting other students with her inability to sit or stand still due to pain.
-She continues to take Hydrocodone, Skelaxin and Lidoderm for pain.
+She continues to take Hydrocodone, Skelaxin, and Lidoderm for pain.

 Plaintiff Toll will elicit expert testimony from her treating doctors that she is only able to work only part-time because of the difficulty and pain she experiences when sitting.
-Vocational rehabilitation expert Lee Mintz is expected to testify that Plaintiff Toll has lost $81,412.50 in wages (5 months at an annual salary of $24,000.00 and $34,278.00 per year since April, 2010).
+Vocational rehabilitation expert Lee Mintz is expected to testify that Plaintiff Toll has lost $81,412.50 in wages (5 months at an annual salary of $24,000.00 and $34,278.00 per year since April 2010).
 Additionally, Ms. Mintz will testify that Plaintiff Toll would have eventually assumed a teaching position in the Baltimore City Public School System at a starting salary of $41,226.00 per year; and that within 10 years Plaintiff Toll would be earning $62,010.00 annually.
 With respect to a part-time job, which is all Ms. Toll is expected to be able to work, Ms. Mintz does not expect Ms. Toll’ salary to grow significantly beyond the range of $12,000.00 to $13,000.00 per year (50% of the clerical mean) in today’s dollars.
 Accordingly, her future lost wage claim is $1,372,000.00.
 This number is for the purpose of this mediation.
-At trial, we expect the number will be higher to include the yearly raises she would receive after the first 10 years and the value of the benefits she would receive as a teacher as opposed to a part-timer clerical worker where benefits are typically nonexistent.
+At trial, we expect the number will be higher to include the yearly raises she would receive after the first 10 years and the value of the benefits she would receive as a teacher as opposed to a part-time clerical worker where benefits are typically nonexistent.

 Past Medical Expenses to Date: $ 167,177.78